kerrishotts/pgday/2017/fantastic-plugins-and-how-to-make-them/presentation.md

 * Don't forget the `browser` platform!
     * Useful when testing on the desktop
         * May need to mock results if no equivalent browser support

+* Be kind when using hooks!
+    * Your hook runs on your consumer's machine!
+    * Don't be evil!
+    * `before_prepare` hooks may not always be run when you expect; run the `cordova` command again

+---

+# Miscellany (2)

+* `events.emit("verbose", ...)` and `--verbose` are your friends when troubleshooting hooks
+* Likewise, return useful error messages to error callbacks

 ---